Misha Mitrofanov: 2019–20 season

 Lu/Mitrofanov began the season with a fifth-place finish at the 2019 CS U.S. Classic.
 On the Grand Prix, they were eighth at the 2019 Rostelecom Cup.
 They concluded the season at the 2020 U.S. Championships, where they finished sixth.

-2020–21 season
+2020–21 season: First Grand Prix medal

 With the COVID-19 pandemic affecting international travel, Lu/Mitrofanov were assigned to attend the 2020 Skate America, the Grand Prix having been arranged primarily based on training location.
 They placed third in the short program, 3.31 points ahead of national pewter medalists Cain-Gribble/LeDuc.
 Coming fourth in the free skate, their lead from the short program was nevertheless enough to remain in third place overall, winning the bronze medal.

 Competing at the 2021 U.S. Championships, Lu/Mitrofanov placed third in the short program with a clean skate.
 They were fourth in the free skate, dropping to fourth place overall and winning the pewter medal.